FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

-The first lab involve changing the image background twice a day.
+The first lab involved changing the image background twice a day.
 The new version involves changing the background every two hours along with indication of the hour change using the light flashing from the LED button sensor.
+Also there are different modes for different times of the day.